 Brakes are one of your vehicle’s most important safety features and you should replace brake pads and shoes when they wear out.
 How often you need to do this depends on your driving habits and where you drive.
 Lots of city driving with stops and starts will wear the brake pads faster.
 So will towing trailers and carrying loads.
 On average, pads may last 30,000 to 40,000 miles.
 Some more expensive pads can last twice as long.

 You can tell that your pads are worn thin if you hear a squealing noise when the brakes are engaged.
 When the pads are getting thin, the brakes will start to squeal.
 This is due to built-in wear indicators that are in contact with the rotors, producing that sound.
 Squealing is kind of a warning sound to you that you need to check your brakes.
 If you continue on without servicing the brakes, the squealing will turn into grinding.
 Grinding is the sound that the brakes have ground past the wear indicators and into the rotors themselves, which means the rotors are being damaged when the brakes are engaged.

 Rotors and Drums

-Proper care of the rotors involving “turning” or resurfacing at the mechanic’s shop, giving you a fresh surface for the brake pads to grip onto.
-Resurfacing them saves money you by keeping you from having to replacing them completely.
+Proper care of the rotors involves “turning” or resurfacing at the mechanic’s shop, giving you a fresh surface for the brake pads to grip onto.
+Resurfacing them saves money by keeping you from having to replace them completely.
 Of course, rotors and drums can only be turned so many times, so it is possible with an older vehicle that you will have to replace these parts.